 I have been lucky enough to have designed some well know brands such as Munster Rugby and Kildare GAA and went on to win national and international awards for some of those branding projects.
-This led me to restoring a 300-year-old building and turning it into an office, a project that became a labour of love that I undertook with my husband as the business expanded.
+This led me to restoring a 300-year-old building and turning it into an office, a project that became a labour of love that I undertook as the business expanded.

 Each role has taught me important life lessons - but one invaluable lesson I have learned is that life is moving quickly and sometimes we all need to slow down.
 Recognizing the need to slow down is crucial.
 Learning how to is the hard part.

 When I was 10 years old, I was diagnosed with Scoliosis - a curvature of the spine and I had to undergo two major back surgeries, one which involved two titanium rods being fused parallel to my spine.
 I never left this slow me down or deter me from living life to the full.
 However after further injuries in my life, I was encouraged by my excellent physical therapist to explore Pilates which was the start of me slowing down and learning to Breathe.

 While Pilates was starting to work for me I faced a set back two years ago when I woke up one morning with a loud ringing in my ear.
 I was soon told by my doctor that I had tinnitus which should go after a few weeks once I took the medication the doctor prescribed - no biggie right?
 As the weeks went along with the tinnitus I also discovered that I was deaf in the same ear.
 I visited consultants, had hearing tests and MRI scans but received no answers.
 While ultimately it was a relief that this wasn't something serious I still felt slightly frustrated that I couldn't get an answer as to why I had this and why it wouldn't go away.